es-progress/shell/docs/bin.md

 A wrapper for `rsync`.
 Backups source directory to a different file system (drive) as backing up on the same drive sort of defies the goal of backup.
 In archive mode, backups are compressed to save disk space.
-This compression is done by `pigz` which creates standard `gzip` files but spreads the work over multiple processors and cores when compressing so it can utilize modern hardware.
+This compression is done by multi-threaded `zstd`.

 Modes:

 - Archive
     1. Copy files to destination dir (`rsync`)
-    1. Create single archive file from backed up files (`tar` & `pigz`)
+    1. Create single archive file from backed up files (`tar` & `zstd`)
     1. Rotate (delete) old archives (`find`)
 - Quick: only copy files to destination.
 - Snapshot: backup only changed files from last backup.